 Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?

 (Image credit: Nicholas Sutrich / Android Central)

-Sutrich singles out the new Add Me feature, which helps you ensure that everyone is added to a photo, even the person taking it.
+Sutrich singles out the new Add Me feature, which helps ensure everyone is added to a photo, even the person taking it.
 "Being able to include everyone in a photo - one that's an actual good photo of everyone and not a lame selfie at an awkward angle to fit everyone in, "he writes, "is pure genius of the highest form."
 While it isn't perfect, he still says it's his favorite new camera mode so far this decade.

+Google Pixel 9 vs. Pixel 9 Pro: Which should you buy?